Finnish Pulla - Sweet Cardamom Bun - Easy recipe with braiding tips

 How to braid pulla to make big pulla loafs?

 I have seen some videos on pulla loaf braiding and they are sooo difficult!
-My method is very easy.

 Check my easy way to on How to braid with 4 from the video below.